cbejar93/astroSocial/README.md

 # AstroLounge

-ColliMate is a full-stack social app for sharing and discovering cosmic photography and musings.
-Users can sign up via Google or Facebook, complete their profile, post images with captions, interact (like, share, repost), and browse a weighted feed.
+AstroLounge is a full-stack social app for sharing and discovering cosmic photography and musings.
+Users can sign up via Google or native, complete their profile, post images with captions, interact (like, share, repost), and browse a weighted feed.

-Posts are limited to **314** characters, while comments have no character limit.
+Posts are limited to **314** characters

 ---